UMTTS-Institute/Mass-Harmonics/MH_TVP.md

  4. The 9-Calculation Mandate: Topology Revelation

   4.1 The Anti-Sabotage Process
 The topology of a system is NOT locked prior to calculation.
-To annihilate the Visual Assumption Trap, the auditor must execute nine calculations (3 focal variables across 3 topologies) before declaring a result.
-Failure to do so allows for the type of sabotage seen in the PZT crystal example, where auditors forced a spherical fit onto a planar boundary by dividing by π.
-The math must identify the shape before the auditor can narrative-fit a wrong one.
+To annihilate the Visual Assumption Trap, every run executes nine calculations: three identities across three canonical topologies.
+Failure to do so allows the auditor to force a preferred geometry onto the terrain.
+The nine-calculation mandate applies inside each operational mode.
+Full TVP closure requires examining AUTO, PREDICT, DETECT, and MAP outputs together rather than treating one mode as the whole audit.

   4.2 The Three Canonical Topologies
 The substrate adapts across topologies via specific closure laws.
-The 3×3 map requires solving f, vₓ, and L for each:
+The 3×3 map solves f, vₓ, and closure geometry for each:
 •	Spherical/Cylindrical: f = vₓ/(2πR) (Rotational closure).
 •	Planar Slab: f = vₓ/(2t) (Linear face-to-face closure).
-•	Ring/Torus: f = vₓ/(2πR_minor) (Rotational closure about the minor axis - tube cross-section.)
+•	Ring/Torus: f = vₓ/(2πR_minor) (Rotational closure about the minor axis, the tube cross-section).

   4.3 Topological Fingerprinting
-When all nine calculations are executed, off-target geometries function as a topological scanner.
-The ratios and deltas between mismatched topologies provide precise measurements of deformation, cavitation, or Z-factor dressing.
-The system does not "guess" the topology; the geometry that achieves 100% closure wins by mathematical force.
+When all nine calculations are executed, the sphere, slab, and torus readouts expose different geometric relations in the same terrain.
+Sphere and slab can directly test supplied outer geometry or thickness against the observed frequency.
+Torus is structurally different: T2-Torus first excavates R_minor = vₓ/(2πf_obs).
+T1-Torus then back-populates from that recovered R_minor, and T3-Torus maps vₓ from it as verification.
+The resulting torus 100% cells are therefore algebraic provenance, not a stand-alone topology verdict.
+The torus forensic outputs are the recovered R_minor itself and the R/R_minor relational ratio.

+No single closure cell declares the object.
+Read the nine cells together, preserve how each value was supplied or derived, and follow the deltas rather than forcing a narrative onto them.

 STOP
 CRITICAL
 This MUST be spelled out:
 1. The Fault Delta Is Not Failure - It Is The Finding.
-The previous (v1.3/v1.4) documents says "the delta is evidence, find what it's measuring" but doesn't give the auditor a methodology for following the delta.
-The hydrogen audit showed exactly how: take the ratio between T1-predicted and observed frequency, factor it, and look for known physical constants.
-The Mass Harmonics framework's own derived constants ( α, φ, Kψₘ ) should appear in that ratio if the physics is real.
-If they do, the fault just revealed something that consensus missed.
-This is now explicit protocol, not implicit possibility.
+A delta is forensic information.
+Follow it.
+Do not hide it behind an aggregate closure score and do not discard it because one branch misses.
 2. The Category Error Sentinel.
-Consensus can hand you the wrong type of quantity, a transition energy dressed as a resonance frequency, a model-derived value dressed as a measurement.
-The TVP needs a named check: before any frequency enters the ledger, identify whether it is a boundary closure frequency or an inter-state transition frequency.
+Before any frequency enters the ledger, identify whether it is a boundary closure frequency or an inter-state transition frequency.
 These are not interchangeable.
-Importing a transition frequency as if it were a resonance frequency is a specific fault class that currently has no code and is a VIOLATION of the protocol!
+Importing a transition frequency as if it were a closure frequency fires C1 and redirects interpretation without stopping the nine calculations.
 3. The Ratio Factorization Procedure.
-When T1 misses, compute f_predicted/f_observed, factor the ratio against {α, 1/α, 2/α, φ, φ³, π, 2π, βₙ}.
-Document what the ratio contains.
-That factorization is the forensic output - it names which geometric constant the consensus apparatus failed to account for.
-4. A new fault code - C1: Category mismatch - transition energy imported as boundary closure frequency.
-Fires when the input frequency is demonstrably an inter-level transition rather than a substrate resonance.
-The C1 fault does not disqualify the audit - it redirects it toward finding the actual closure frequency.
+For non-MAP runs, compute f_pred_Sphere_T1/f_obs.
+In MAP mode, mapped vₓ makes f_pred_Sphere_T1/f_obs = 1 by identity, so the engine instead computes the vacuum-reference sphere ratio VX_VAC_REF/(2πR f_obs).
+Factor the resulting ratio against the current engine basis set: {α, α², α³, 1/α, 2/α, (1/α)⁵, π/(2α), π, π/2, π², 2π, φ, φ², φ³, φ⁶, φ⁹, 6π⁵, (6π⁵)³, (6π⁵)³φ³, 1, 2, 4}.
+Record both the raw ratio and the factorization result.
+4. All five P³GG voices are active simultaneously in every substrate interaction: βₙ = φ^(3(n−1)), n = 1...5.
+The ledger must preserve that fact explicitly.
+There are no regime switches and no voice is turned off.
+5. A full ledger is not one CSV.
+AUTO, DETECT, MAP, and PREDICT are different perspectives of the same terrain.
+The four mode-specific outputs must be synthesized before declaring full closure.
+6. C1 and G1 are input-discipline sentinels.
+C1 marks a transition-energy/closure-frequency category mismatch.
+G1 marks a derived theoretical scale imported as observed geometry.
+Neither nulls the nine calculations.

 THE TAUTOLOGY SENTINEL
 The objection: "Your closure results are tautological - R and f_obs are algebraically related, so agreement is guaranteed by construction."
 This objection fails on four independent grounds.